Core Concepts

 Action

 An action is a configurable behavior that triggers during specific funnel events.
 Actions let you create dynamic, interactive experiences without code.
-Common actions include:- Navigate to the next step when a button is pressed
+Common actions include:- Navigate to the next screen when a button is pressed

 - Show a popup when a user cancels a payment